R. W. Apple Jr.: Personal life

 His first marriage was to Edith Smith, a former vice-consul in Saigon.
 He married Betsey Pinckney Brown in 1982.
 They maintained residences at 1509 28th Street, Northwest, Washington, D.C. in the Georgetown neighborhood; on a farm near Gettysburg, Pennsylvania; and in the Cotswold region of England.

-Apple was widely known as an expert on food and wine, and has lectured on those as well as political, social, and historical topics on several continents.
+Apple was widely known as an expert on food and wine, and lectured on those as well as political, social, and historical topics on several continents.
 According to his New York Times colleague Adam Nagourney, "Johnny was the person to call for a restaurant recommendation when heading anywhere around the globe.
 To his eternal credit, he never kept secrets; he wrote about the places he discovered and loved.
 I soon learned a trick to find his recommendations without pestering him: I would search Nexis using three elements: his byline, the name of a city and the phrase "my wife, Betsey."
 For his 70th birthday, Apple threw a party at his favorite Paris bistro Chez l'Ami Louis that Calvin Trillin wrote about in Gourmet Magazine: 'It's my understanding that Apple has simplified what could be a terribly difficult choice by telling them to bring everything."

 On October 4, 2006, Apple died from complications of thoracic cancer.
-His last article published for the New York Times while he was still alive was an article on Singapore cuisine that was published on September 30, 2006.
+His last article published for The New York Times while he was still alive was an article on Singapore cuisine that was published on September 30, 2006.
 The last New York Times article he wrote, entitled "The Global Gourmet," was published posthumously on October 5, 2006.
 The article was meant to be published in the Times' travel section several weeks later but was brought forward due to his unexpected death.